idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/intro/inl_background.md

 NRIC is composed of two physical test beds to build prototypes of advanced nuclear reactors

-- DOME in the historic EBR-II facility
+- DOME (Demonstration of Microreactor Experiments) in the historic EBR-II facility

-- LOTUS in the historic ZPPR Cell
+- LOTUS (Laboratory for Operation and Testing in the U.S.) in the historic Zero Power Physics Reactor (ZPPR) Cell

 And an open-source [online virtual test bed](https://mooseframework.inl.gov/virtual_test_bed) to demonstrate advanced reactors through modeling and simulation.
+More information about NRIC can be found at [https://nric.inl.gov](https://nric.inl.gov).